premthomas/autonomous_driving/README.md

 This document has been created as a requirement for a Capstone project.
 With less than 3 weeks of development time, the methodology, code etc might not be of the higest quality and requires review.

 ## Description
 Level 1 Autonomus driving requires a human to have major control over the vehicle while the system provides some information.
 In this project, we use a camera to capture images of the road from the vehciles perspective, and classify them.
+There will be some assumptions made and these are listed at the end of this page.

-Here are some of the cases we wish to tackle
+Here are some of the cases we wish to tackle. (*ACC is 'accelerate', BRAKE is 'brake')
   1. (BRAKE-OBS): There is an obstruction on the road, either a vehicle has stopped or a pedestrian is crossing.
-This is a 'brake' class.
   2. (BRAKE-RED): The traffic signal is red.
   3. (BRAKE-STOP): There is a stop sign.
   4. (ACC-NOOBS): There is no obstruction.
-This is an 'accelerate' class.
   5. (ACC-GREEN): The traffic signal turns green.

 ## Data